 SEO Advantage

 Search engine optimization brings people to your site.
 Via search analytics, you can gain insights into what keywords are most important.
 These can be identified by looking at the on-site searches your visitors perform.
-(After all, visitors are likely searching for the same language there and on other competitors’ sites, too.)
+(After all, visitors are likely searching for the same language on competitors’ sites, too.)
 With that knowledge, you can adjust your own pages, create targeted content, and draw more traffic to your site.

 When Do You Need On-Site Search?